HasangerGames/suroi-ios/README.md

 ## Development
 Once installed, click on "Clone Git Repository".
 Paste [this URL](https://github.com/HasangerGames/suroi-ios.git) into the "Search or enter repository URL" field.

-Once the project has loaded, select your device and run the application.
+Once the project has loaded, select your testing device and run the application locally.